 Kevin now runs a Passive House design and consultancy, focusing on new Passive House residential and EnerPHit projects.

-Cillian CollinsCillian Collins is a Senior Architect with Perkins+Will and a Certified Passive House Designer with over 10 years of experience across a variety of project types and scales, including Passive House projects in Canada and Ireland.
+Cillian CollinsCillian Collins is an architect registered in Ireland and an associate with Perkins&Will Architects.
+He is a Certified Passive House Designer with over 10 years of experience across a variety of project types and scales, including Passive House projects in Canada and Ireland.
 He is Chair of the Passive House Canada Education Committee, playing a key role in curriculum development, teaching, and advocating for the Passive House standard in Canada.

 Frank CrawfordFrank Crawford is a Professional Civil Engineer and a Certified Passive House Designer.
 He designed, built, and now lives in one of the first Alberta homes built to the International Passive House standard.
 Through his work as an Energy Efficiency Consultant and the Education Committee lead of Passive House Alberta, he helps others learn how to achieve the benefits of building a highly energy efficient building while minimizing additional upfront costs.